ImKuz/ios-mob-arch-example/README.md

 - [ ] Add normal description
 - [ ] Add some placeholder code for applicaiton

+## Structure

+/CLI - Command line interface that works from any directory and simplifies project scripts execution /Sources - Sources of the app
+/Sources/Tuist - Project description and templates

 ## Building the project

 1) Install dependencies: